Guidance System in Ireland

 TRAINING

 Guidance counsellors working in all educational settings should keep abreast of ongoing changes and developments in fields relevant to guidance such as educational and training opportunities, ICT and the world of work and professions/occupations.
-Guidance counsellors should also avail of Continuing Professional Development (CPD) opportunities as provided by bodies such as the National Centre for Guidance in Education (NCGE), the Professional Development Service for Teachers (PDST), the Institute of Guidance Counsellors (IGC) and the Adult Educational Guidance Association of Ireland (AEGAI).
+Guidance counsellors should also avail of Continuing Professional Development (CPD) opportunities as provided by bodies such as the Professional Development Service for Teachers (PDST), the Institute of Guidance Counsellors (IGC) and the Adult Educational Guidance Association of Ireland (AEGAI) and Education and Training Boards Ireland (ETBI).
 In addition, guidance counsellors in the AEGS and schools should avail of guidance counselling supervision, where available.

 There are eight areas of competence which should be addressed by programme providers seeking recognition from the DES for their programmes in guidance counselling: